Get,

 Vrikshasana must preferably be done under the supervision of a qualified and experienced yoga teacher who can advise you on the number of times that you may do this pose safely.

-Senior citizens who have instability issues may show an improvement in lateral stability by practising the Tree pose while standing close to a wall or chair.5 To avoid possibility of falling, it is recommended that older adults practice this pose under the guidance of a Yoga expert.
+Senior citizens who have instability issues may show an improvement in lateral stability by practicing the Tree pose while standing close to a wall or chair.5 To avoid the possibility of falling, it is recommended that older adults practice this pose under the guidance of a Yoga expert.

 References: